-In tenth grade, I won the Drivers Ed award.
+In tenth grade, in 1983, I won the Drivers Ed award.
 Now, I don’t think I won because I was necessarily the superior driver in our class…I’m pretty sure that it was because of the notebook.

-No, the driving part would come later on—but for right now, he was going to drill us over and over again on the rules of the road.
-Part of that process was that we had to do a notebook, and it would count as a significant percentage of our grade.
+No, the driving part would come later on—but for right now, our teacher was going to drill us over and over again on the rules of the road.
+Part of that process was that Mr. Jude assigned us to do a notebook which would be turned in and graded, and it would count as a significant percentage of our semester.
 At the end of each chapter was a long set of questions.
 He would make us write the question and then write the answer in our notebook.
-Well, Little Miss Perfectionist decided to go the extra mile, typewriting and color-coding my notebook on my old manual Remington typewriter (a dumpster dive rescue)…black for the questions, red for the answers.
+Well, Little Miss Perfectionist decided to go the extra mile, typewriting and color-coding my notebook on my old manual Remington typewriter (a hospital dumpster dive rescue, and yes, you may laugh)…black for the questions, red for the answers.
 I wore holes in the typewriter ribbon, but it got me an “A!”

 At the time, I thought the notebook was a bit unreasonable.
 But, an impatient teenager just wants to cut to the chase and hit the highway!
 I realized down the road, however, that he was aiming for something other than eating up my free time with his homework assignment: he was making sure that when we did actually get out there, those rules would be tattooed on our brains!
+(Plus, Mr. Jude being tasked with the hard stuff like helping me not to freak out at sharing the road with coal trucks, parallel parking and the like, Dad would in turn only have to teach me how to drive a standard shift later without stripping the gears out of his little Ford Escort…which is a story for another time.)

-Among the things he drilled into our heads, Mr. Jude repeatedly said, “No left-foot braking.”
-Now, I can’t remember whether it’s an actual code in the WV Drivers Manual, but I think the reasoning behind it was that in order to hit the brake, one would have to take the right foot off the gas pedal to engage the brake, thus preventing an engine surge when the car needed to stop.
-It was a hard habit to learn, but all this came to my mind yesterday as I glanced down and noticed that my left foot was tucked back against the car seat—something I had begun doing 29 years earlier to prevent that foot from creeping up to that brake pedal…just to keep my teacher from scolding me!
+It was a hard habit to learn, right foot braking, but all this came to my mind yesterday as I glanced down and noticed that my left foot was tucked back against the car seat—something I had begun doing all those years ago to prevent that foot from creeping up to that brake pedal…just to keep my teacher from scolding me!
 In trying to prevent being told I was doing it wrong, I inadvertently began doing it right!

 That’s just one instance of left-foot braking.
 What about our other appetites?
 One cookie turns into a whole pack.
 A craving for momentary satisfaction turns into a violent addiction.
 A few dollars from the cash drawer, with an intent to pay it back, later becomes a regular practice of “borrowing” followed by a jail sentence for embezzlement.
 Why?
-Because the flesh will never say, “No.” The flesh will never say, “Deny yourself.
-Do the right thing.”
-The flesh-driven soul reasons that although it may have happened to someone else, it won’t happen to you.
+Because the flesh will never say, “No” or “Enough.”
+The flesh will never say, “Deny yourself” or “Wait” or “Do the right thing.”
+The flesh-driven soul reasons that although it may have gone terribly wrong for someone else, it won’t happen to you.
 You can control it.
 You can quit any time you want.
 Right?
 Wrong.

 ©2012 Lisa Crum